-18 POLICY HNTS 16: PRINCIPAL RESIDENCES
+20 POLICY HNTS 18: PRINCIPAL RESIDENCES

-18.1.1 To safeguard and strengthen the local community by improving its access to new and replacement market dwellings in the Parish.
+20.1.1 To safeguard and strengthen the resident community by improving access to new and replacement market dwellings in the Parish.

-POLICY HNTS 16: PRINCIPAL RESIDENCES
+POLICY HNTS 18: PRINCIPAL RESIDENCES

-Proposals for new and replacement market dwellings will only be supported when it can be demonstrated that a planning condition and supporting Section 106 legal agreement will be imposed to guarantee that they will be occupied full-time as the primary (principal) residence of those persons entitled to occupy them.
+Proposals for new market dwellings (including any net new additional dwellings on a site which have replaced a single property) will only be supported when it can be demonstrated that a planning condition and supporting Section 106 legal agreement will be imposed to guarantee that such dwellings will be the occupants' sole or main residence where the residents spend the majority of their time when not working away from home or living abroad.
 This Section 106 Agreement will appear on the Register of Local Land Charges.